weisongyeong/OMDB/README.md

 After they finish a registration, users would be redirected back to the login page.
 From there, they can insert the username and password they just created and only they login to the movie app and authenticated to fully utilize the general-user features of the movie application.

 ### For Admin User
-The first admin account already included in the 'DbScript.sql' script file.
+The first admin user account can be created by calling "register-first-admin" API GET request via Postman.
 The first admin account detail is provided as follow:
-  - Username = "Admin02"
+  - Username = "Admin01"
-  - Email = "admin02@omdb.com"
+  - Email = "admin01@omdb.com"
-  - Password = "Admin02@"
+  - Password = "Admin01@omdb"

-Developers don't need to create it on their own.
-However, if any developers want to intialize the database on their own without running the particular script file, The first admin user account can be created by calling "register-first-admin" API GET request via Postman.
 The "register-first-admin" API GET request link is provided as below:
 - register-admin API : https://localhost:44376/api/Authenticate/register-first-admin